Here you have a short checklist and other useful information for your next travel in Portugal.

 Footwear:

-- Long Pants/Jeans: Comfortable for walking and cooler weather.
+- Pants/Jeans: Comfortable options for walking and cooler weather.

-- Shorts/Skirts: Longer options are preferred for modesty and comfort.
+- Shorts/Skirts: Longer options work well for comfort and modesty.

 - Shawl or Scarf: Versatile for warmth and style.